ai/evil-blocks/README.md

 See also [Evil Front], a pack of helpers for Ruby on Rails and Evil Blocks.

 Sponsored by [Evil Martians].
-Role aliases was taken from [Role.js].
+Role aliases were taken from [Role.js].

 [Role.js]:       https://github.com/kossnocorp/role
 [big price]:     http://staal.io/blog/2014/02/05/2-way-data-binding-under-the-microscope/